DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 want anyone to know, maybe you shouldn’t be doing it in the first place’ means assenting to the convergence between Facebook, WikiLeaks, Google and the NSA.[^36] All these actors claim unfettered access to user information makes the world a better place.
-Which raises the question;
-which world are we talking about?
+Which raises the question: which world are we talking about?